50 Fun Summer Things to Do with Kids and Families in the Hamptons and North Fork

 All aboard the mini train at the Railroad Museum of Long Island.
 Photo courtesy of the museum

-28. Speaking of railroads, the Railroad Museum of Long Island in Riverhead hosts its annual festival August 24-25.
-Kids can get a close-up look at some of Long Island's historical trains.
+28. Speaking of railroads, the Railroad Museum of Long Island in Riverhead hosts mini-events most weekends with other regional train clubs.
+Kids can get a close-up look at some historical trains.

 31. Riverhead’s Alive on 25 brings together musicians, artists, vendors, food trucks, and, of course, the public in an outdoor celebration of East End life.

-32. Speaking of art, why not take a family drip painting class at the former home of LI's great Expressionist painter Jackson Pollock.
+32. Speaking of art, why not visit the former home of LI's great Expressionist painter, Jackson Pollock.
+The East Hampton studio is a National Historic Landmark.

 Take a spin —or two — on Greenport's carousel.
 Photo courtesy of the carousel